Are Ensembles Getting Better all the Time?: What happens for nonconvex losses?

 \subsection{Monotonicity of tail probabilities}

 In this section, we present two results on the monotonicity of tail probabilities of empirical means.
 We state these results in a general form, since they may be of broader interest.
 Namely, we consider a sequence of i.i.d. random variables $X_1,\ldots,X_n$ living in $\Reals^D$ with finite expectation $\mu\in\Reals^D$.
+As we hinted before, and will detail in Section \ref{sec:classif_error_enfin}, in the context of ensembles, $X_1,\ldots,X_n$ will be margins (the difference between the score of the correct class and the score of the incorrect ones).
+For now, we see them as generic random variables to keep this section independent from the rest of the paper.

 Our goal is to find under which conditions $\proba{\Xbar_n \geq \mu + \varepsilon}$ is eventually strictly decreasing, for a given $\varepsilon > 0$.
 We know that $\proba{\Xbar_n \geq \mu + \varepsilon}$ converges to zero without additional assumptions (this is a consequence of the weak law of large numbers).
 We will first deal with the univariate case (Theorem~\ref{th:monotonicity-tail-proba}), for which more intuitive regularity conditions are available than for the general, multivariate setting (Theorem~\ref{th:monotonicity-tail-proba-multivariate}).
 In the next section, we will be able to readily apply these results to the sequence of predictions $\yhat_k$ to obtain an analogous of Theorem~\ref{th:smooth-ncvx} for the classification error.